Meet Our Staff

 She is a 2008 graduate of the Metro Denver Leadership Foundation’s Impact Denver and volunteers her time with University Park United Methodist Church and is a passionate supporter of the Susan G. Komen Foundation.
 She is a member of AIA Colorado, APA Colorado and the Downtown Denver Partnership.

 Mrs. Wilkins graduated from Texas A&M University in 2002 with a bachelor’s degree in Journalism, specializing in Public Relations.
 She and her husband Ben enjoy their life in Colorado – camping and hiking when the sun warms and skiing when the snow falls.
-They have a three year old son, Isaiah.
+They have a five year old son, Isaiah.

 Cindy S. Christensen